Our comprehensive whitewater river guide training program will give you everything you need to become a professional river guide this summer!

 Yes, just ask.
 We need to know the exact nature of your special requests, and we will work with you to come up with the best possible solution.

 Does the guide row the boat?

 No. These are paddle rafts.
-Each child holds a paddle and follows guide paddle commands to maneuver the raft down the river.
-The guide sits in the back of the boat with one paddle in the water to steer, while instructing paddlers for momentum.
+Each child holds a paddle and follows their guide’s paddle commands to maneuver the raft down the river.
+The guide sits in the back of the boat with one paddle in the water to steer, while instructing paddlers for momentum and navigation.
 It is very interactive.

 What does my child need to bring each day?

 - Full water bottle

 - Shoes for river

 - Shoes and socks for hiking